paul-lysak/gradle-exercise-template/common/src/test/resources/README.md

-Sample for the Gradle-based coding exersizes
+# Sample for the Gradle-based coding exersizes

+Following commands are supported:

+- `man` - this help information
-Run `./gradlew man` for general help, `man e` for current exercise help.
+- `manEx` - help for the current exercise
+- `listEx` - list all available exercises
+- `nextEx` - switch to the next exercise
+- `prevEx` - switch to the previous exercise
+- `gotoEx<nnn>` where `<nnn>` is the number of the exercise - go to specific exercise